crmne/paolino.me/_pages/about.md

 Hi, I'm Carmine Paolino.
 My journey with technology started early – at age 5, I wrote my first scripts to automate launching my favorite games.
 That moment of making a computer do exactly what I wanted felt like magic, and it sparked a lifelong fascination with technology.

-These days, I'm building two AI tools I'm passionate about: [Chat with Work][chatwithwork], which helps teams unlock the knowledge buried in their workplace documents, and [Vettr][vettr], which is reimagining how VCs and founders connect.
-Previously, I co-founded [Freshflow][freshflow], where we used AI to help supermarkets reduce food waste.
+These days, I'm building AI tools I'm passionate about: [Chat with Work][chatwithwork], which helps teams unlock the knowledge buried in their workplace documents.
+I also co-founded [Freshflow][freshflow], where we used AI to help supermarkets reduce food waste.

 My path in technology has been driven by curiosity.
 From becoming Vice President and Technical Officer of the Italian [Gentoo Linux][gentoo] community in my teens, to studying computer science at the [University of Bologna][unibo] where my work on [large-scale social network analysis][lana] was published by [Springer][springer].
 This led me to AI at the [Free University of Amsterdam][vu], where I had the chance to work with an alumnus of Geoffrey Hinton on combining deep learning with my love for music.